madhumith-tech/fromscratch/README.md

-# fromscratch 🚀

 Hi, I'm Madhumithra 👋
-This repository is my journey of learning, building, and growing as a future software engineer — from scratch.
+This repository is my journey of learning, building, and growing as a future software engineer — **from scratch**.

-## 📌 What you'll find here:
-- 🔧 Code practice (DSA, algorithms, problem-solving)
-- 🌐 Web development (HTML, CSS, JS,python projects)
-- 🎯 Projects that I build step-by-step

-## 🛤️ My Goal:
-To build real-world skills and land an internship at a top tech company like Google, Amazon, or Meta.

 ---

+## 💡 Vision

+I dream of starting my own **tech company** — a place where I can build real-world solutions that help people using technology.
+This repository is the **foundation** of that dream — a place where I learn, practice, and build step-by-step.

+---

+## 📌 What You'll Find Here

+- 🔧 Code practice (DSA, Python, C, C++)
+- 🌐 Web development projects (HTML, CSS, JS)
+- 📘 Learning notes (college topics, self-learning)
+- 🧪 Mini-projects and prototypes
+- 🧠 Concepts, failures, and progress — all documented

+---

+## 🎯 My Goals

+- Get an internship at a top tech company (Google, Amazon, Meta)
+- Build strong coding & development skills
+- Create my own tech startup one day
+- Inspire others to build their dreams — from scratch

+---

-📅 Started on: July 7, 2025
+📅 Started on: **July 7, 2025**
-🛠 Updated regularly.
-Follow along as I grow!# fromscratch Documenting my coding journey,projects and growth - one step at a time - from scratch
+🛠 Updated regularly — follow along